 Not designed for extreme conditions

-Bottom-Line: a lightweight, roomy 4-season tent that lacks a few high-end features but makes up for these failings with a very reasonable price tag.
+Bottom-Line: a lightweight, roomy 4-season model that lacks a few high-end features but makes up for these failings with a very reasonable price tag.

-Continuing with the budget-friendly line-up, the Black Diamond Firstlight tent is a cost-conscious alternative to the Black Diamond Eldorado.
-This tent also excels in high-alpine expedition environments but comes in at only half the price.
+Continuing with the budget-friendly line-up, the Black Diamond Firstlight is a cost-conscious alternative to the Black Diamond Eldorado.
+This model also excels in high-alpine expedition environments but comes in at only half the price.

 Weighing in at a tiny 3.6 lbs, the Black Diamond Firstlight is a lightweight shelter that very nearly edges into the “ultralight” weight band.
 Boasting a minimalist, single-wall design, small footprint, and small pack size, it’s a great choice for the gram-counters and those who like to travel light and fast on alpine ascents.